 Warranty companies offer flexibility in coverage, vehicle eligibility and repair shops.
 While a manufacturer warranty might come with only two or three choices for coverage, the best extended warranty companies have five or six and cover vehicles with more than 100,000 miles.
 They also allow you to visit more than 30,000 licensed repair shops nationwide.

-Awarded a 5.0-star rating from our researchers, Endurance is a warranty company that performs well across the board.
-It has five coverage plans and the best benefits in the industry, including roadside assistance, identity theft protection, and tire repairs and replacements.
+Awarded a 9.6 out of 10.0 stars from our researchers, Endurance is a warranty company that performs well across the board.
+It has six coverage plans and the best benefits in the industry, including roadside assistance, identity theft protection, and tire repairs and replacements.
 CARCHEX is great for high-mileage cars with plans for vehicles up to 10 years or 250,000 miles, and we recommend CarShield for the best value in the industry.

 Learn more about third-party warranty companies in our full Endurance warranty review, CARCHEX review, and CarShield review.
 You can get free, personalized quotes from each provider below to see how much you would pay for an extended warranty.